BrianWill/japanese_vocab/README.md

 ## Story page

 The right side shows the text of the story.
 Click a word to display its definitions on the left side.
+Ctrl-click a word to increase its drill countdown (up to max of 5).

 ## Drills page